RodneyShag/Recording/readme.md

 - __Mirror points__ - these are the first sound reflection points in a room, that send the sound back to the listener or recording device.
 Sound-treat these mirror points first.
 - __2 ways to deal with reflections__
   1. __Absorption__ - uses various materials to absorb sound.
     - Low frequencies require a high level of absorption.
 For an absorber to be effective at treating a 100Hz audio signal it should be approximately 30cm thick, or approximately 60cm thick for a 50Hz signal.
-Use [bass Traps](images/bass_traps.jpg).
+Use [bass traps](images/bass_traps.jpg).
     - Mid/High frequences - use acoustic foam panels from companies such as Auralex.
     - __Absorptive materials__
       - __Thick fiberglass board__ is consistently absorptive regardless of frequency.
       - __Carpet__ is moderately absorptive at higher frequencies, but not at all absorptive at lower frequencies.
-  2. __[Diffusers](images/diffusers.jpg)__ spreads out sound waves so they're less troublesome.
+  2. __Diffusion__ - [diffusers](images/diffusers.jpg) spreads out sound waves so they're less troublesome.

 # Recording